mpoemsl/circe/README.md

 ## Requirements

 This system runs on Python 3.6.
 The required packages can best be installed with `pip install -r requirements.txt`.
+It might be necessary to install Cython separately, you can do this with `pip install Cython==0.29.14`.

 Additionally, you need to clone the [VecMap](https://github.com/artetxem/vecmap) submodule in `models/vecmap/`.
 This can be achieved with `git submodule update --init --recursive`.